jamesduv9/ci_cli/README.md

 Does what the command says, given the provided lab_name this command will iterate through all nodes in a lab and shut them down and finally delete the lab altogether.
 This would be ran for example, when a merge request is merged and deleted in a CI pipeline.

 # test_handler.py
 This pyATS job file takes in a --test_directory that contains a series of tests defined as .yml files.
 There are specific types of tests predefined in the testscripts.py folder.
+Each of these tests have a specific YAML syntax that can be used to define a test without needing to be proficient in Python.
+The test_handler.py script iterates through all files in the provided test_directory and maps tests to testscripts based on the test `type`.

+Given that the testbed file is generated from the `tb_and_health` command, it should be simple to create and run your own tests against your lab topologies.

 Test documentation WIP